majorleaguetagpro/Rules/README.md

 1. Trades will go into effect once approved by the commissioners and posted to the #mltp-announcements channel in the Competitive TagPro Discord server.
 The GM must message the CRC once a trade form has been submitted.
 All submitted trades will either be approved or denied within 24 hours after submission.

 ### Section 5 -  Add/Drop Transactions
-1. M/mLTP teams will be limited to calling up one player per team until the transaction deadline, and may only add players afterwards if the dropped player consents to their season being over in all leagues.
-This limit does not include the addition of Majors drops in week 4 for minors teams.
+1. M/mLTP teams will be able to add or drop players until the transaction deadline, and may only add players afterwards if the dropped player consents to their season being over in all leagues.
    * Teams can appeal to the CRC on a case-by-case basis in the event they believe they need to add another player.
 2. MLTP teams can add players from mLTP, NLTP, players dropped by other MLTP teams, or the pool of players with Sunday availability who were not drafted to Majors and are not playing in another league.
 3. mLTP teams can add players from NLTP, players dropped by other mLTP teams, or the pool of players with Monday availability who were not drafted to Minors and are not playing in another league.